glennbech/aws_exam_crams/DevOps Pro DOP-C02.md

      * **DRIFTED (Non-compliant)** if there are differences.
    * AWS Config’s managed rule `cloudformation-stack-drift-detection-check` uses the CFN API `DetectStackDrift`.
 If throttled or unavailable, AWS Config marks the rule as NON\_COMPLIANT by default.
    * **Note:** CloudFormation does not support drift detection on [Custom Resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-resource.html#aws-resource-custom), so those resources are always skipped.
+   * Explicitly specify property values (even defaults) so CloudFormation can track drift accurately.
+   * AWS Config can start drift detection and invoke the `AWS-UpdateCloudFormationStack` runbook for remediation.

 3. **Custom Resources & Lambda Callbacks**